samfitgen/trgen/docs/Sweet_Spot_Base-Sweet_Spot_Base_Mid_Volume-Mid_Volume_I.md

 > Then, the weekend's over-unders workout strives to lift your FTP before
 > shifting emphasis the next day toward spending greater total time in the Sweet
 > Spot with the option of doing it in a more aerodynamic position.
+>
+> Once again, if you'd rather go easier but longer on Sunday, Boarstone is a
+> good choice or take a look at Warren +1 if you'd like to include a trio of
+> sprints early in your workout.

 ### Monday